INTRODUCTION

 2. Games may be cancelled for extreme heat or cold weather temperatures.

-3. An umpire may cancel a game or games due to bad weather or bad field conditions.
+3. An umpire may cancel a game or games due to unfavorable weather or field conditions.

 Caused by a Player, Manager or Team

-The following rule is consistent with the SSUSA rulebook.
-It is included for emphasis:
+The following rule is consistent with the SSUSA rulebook and is included for emphasis:

-If in the umpire’s judgment a team consciously attempts to delay the start or continuation of a game, the umpire may after issuing a warning, immediately begin to call balls and strikes.
+If by the umpire’s judgment a team consciously attempts to delay the start or continuation of a game, the umpire after issuing a warning, may immediately begin to call balls and strikes.

 Reporting to the League webmaster

-1. The home team manager should communicate the scores by 4.p.m. of the game day to the League’s webmaster.
+1. The home team manager should communicate the scores by 4.p.m. of the game day to the League’s webmaster(s).

-2. Any problems concerning umpires or game-related issues are to be communicated by the home team manager to the League.
+2. All problems concerning umpires or game-related issues are to be communicated by the home team manager (or Assistant if Manager is unavailable) to the League.

 At Bat Etiquette